 Metal buildings are strong, inexpensive and quick to build.
-That’s great for a barn, garage, storage building or workshop and when our customers see just how economical and adaptable our buildings are, they ask, “Why not make one of those into a house?”
+That’s great for a barn, garage, storage building or workshop and when our customers see just how economical and adaptable our buildings are, they ask,

 Is it possible to build a house starting with one of our steel frames?
 Yes!
 It absolutely is possible.
 Not only that, but it has quite a few advantages over traditional wood platform framing, over CMU construction, and even over light gauge steel framing.